-Obtaining an authorisation under the 2000 Act\, the 1997 Act and 1994 Act will only ensure that there is a justifiable interference with an individual's Article 8 rights if it is necessary and proportionate for these activities to take place.
-The 2000 Act first requires that the person granting an authorisation for directed surveillance believe that the authorisation is necessary in the circumstances of the particular case for one or more of the statutory grounds in section 28(3)(b) of the 2000 Act being "for the purpose of preventing or detecting crime or of preventing disorder" for directed surveillance and in section 32(3) of the 2000 Act for intrusive surveillance.
+Obtaining an authorisation under the 2000 Act will only ensure that there is a justifiable interference with an individual's Article 8 rights if it is necessary and proportionate for these activities to take place.
+The 2000 Act first requires that the person granting an authorisation for directed surveillance believe that the authorisation is necessary in the circumstances of the particular case for the statutory ground in section 28(3)(b) of the 2000 Act being "for the purpose of preventing or detecting crime or of preventing disorder".